-Students who seek and/or receive medical assistance for themselves or someone else for alcohol and other drug use will neither be subject to conduct sanctions nor notation on their educational record for the sole violation of using or possessing a substance.
-Alcohol and Other Drug Amnesty is not automatic; the criteria that must be met to receive amnesty are outlined below.
+Students who seek and/or receive medical assistance for themselves or someone else for alcohol and other drug use will neither be subject to conduct outcomes nor notation on their educational record for the sole violation of using or possessing a substance.
+Alcohol and other drug amnesty is not automatic; the criteria that must be met to receive amnesty are outlined below.

-Individuals who need medical assistance for themselves or others are strongly encouraged to call emergency services (x5555 from an on campus phone or 413.559.5555 from a cell phone).
+Individuals who need medical assistance for themselves or others are strongly encouraged to call campus safety & wellbeing (x5424 from an on campus phone or 413.559.5424 from a cell phone).

 How to Receive Medical Amnesty

 Medical amnesty is not automatic and is earned only once a student has completed the following: